wingify/wingify.github.io/_posts/2017-08-21-wingify-pydata-at-wingify.markdown

 ### Background About My Talk

 Let me give you a little background.
 It was the Friday before the PyData Meetup/Conference.
 Our engineering team was doing its daily tasks.
-I had just grabbed coffee to alleviate my laziness.
-Suddenly, our engineering lead came and asked us whether anyone could present on a topic at the PyData that we were to organise the very next day.
+I had just grabbed the coffee to alleviate my laziness.
+Suddenly, our engineering lead came and asked us whether anyone could present on a topic at the PyData that we were to organize the very next day.
 An initial speaker, who had confirmed earlier, backed out at the last moment because he had fallen sick.
 I could see that most of the team members tried to avoid volunteering in such a short notice and also probably because the next day was a Saturday (though this is my personal opinion).
-But I had something different on my mind and during this planning or confusion, I volunteered for it 🤓.
+But I had something different in my mind and during this planning or confusion, I volunteered for it 🤓.
 I had a project that I had done, back when I was learning Python.
 So I offered to present it.
 He agreed to it and asked me to keep the presentation ready.

 ### Preparing the Project & Slides